k0ffee/mysql-haproxy/README.md

 # Offsets

-Useful command while using offsets, they might be different in MySQL versions:
+Useful command when using offsets, they might be different in MySQL versions:

 ```
 mysql -e 'show slave status' | tr '\t' '\n' | awk '{print NR-1, $1}' | less